ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 ---
 menu-title: Next.js
-meta-title: Compatibility with Next.js | CKEditor 5 documentation
+meta-title: Integration with Next.js | CKEditor 5 documentation
-meta-description: Learn how to integrate the Next.js framework with the rich text editor - CKEditor 5 - using both the App Router and Pages Router routing strategies.
+meta-description: Learn how to integrate the Next.js framework with the rich text editor - CKEditor 5 - using both the App Router or Pages Router routing strategies.
 category: integrations
 order: 100
 modified_at: 2023-11-14
 ---

-# Compatibility with Next.js
+# Integrate CKEditor 5 with Next.js

-Next.js is a React meta-framework that helps create full-stack web apps for production.
+Next.js is a React meta-framework that helps create full-stack web apps.
 It offers different rendering strategies like server-side rendering (SSR), client-side rendering (CSR), or static site generation (SSG).
 Additionally, it provides file-based routing, automatic code splitting, and other handy features out of the box.

 Next.js 13 introduced a new App Router as an alternative to the previous Pages Router.
 App Router supports server components and is more server-centric than Pages Router, which is client-side oriented.